mboyea/lacuna/README.md

 This way the application has a very small attack surface.
 Because each part of the app is in a seperate Docker container, a breach of one doesn't compromise the entire application.

-#### Scalability
+#### Performance

-Your software is only as scalable as its dependencies.
+Your software is only as fast as its dependencies.
-PostgreSQL, Node.js, and Keycloak each have excellent guides for scaling their servers, so Lacuna will scale as large as you could need.
+PostgreSQL, Vite, and Keycloak each have excellent community support for keeping them performant at scale.
+Servers can be deployed anywhere in the world to minimize latency.
-If a dependency or hosting provider no longer meets your needs, it's easy to replace them with another since Lacuna is highly modular and designed to run anywhere.
+If a dependency or hosting provider no longer meets your needs, it's easy to replace them with another.

-With Lacuna, it *is* up to the programmer to choose the best direction for scaling the software.
-This *would* require expertise with the associated tools.

 ### How to contribute?